IlorDash/settle-in/README.md

 **Unit tests** verify each function in isolation by mocking external dependencies (OpenAI API, Telegram API, ChromaDB). **Integration tests** verify that components work together — for example, that a user message flows correctly through the orchestrator to the right agent.

 **Evals** are a third tier that exists because the first two mock the language model, and so are blind to what it actually replies.
-They send real requests to check things no mocked test can see: that an explicit "in Latin" request overrides a saved Cyrillic preference, that the agent never hands back the untranslated source word, and that a bare follow-up is resolved from conversation history.
+They send real requests to check things no mocked test can see: that an explicit "in Latin" request overrides a saved Cyrillic preference and that the agent never hands back the untranslated source word; that the vision model actually reads three real utility bills, scored against figures verified from each bill's own arithmetic; and that a follow-up question still retrieves the right knowledge-base file after being rewritten against the conversation.
 Because they cost money, a pytest marker excludes them from every ordinary run and `-m eval` opts back in.